 In late 2010, the IAGR membership voted to establish the organization as an independent association.
 Consistent with the membership’s decision, IAGR in early 2011 incorporated as a nonprofit association known as the International Association of Gaming Regulators, Inc. Under its new bylaws, IAGR’s leadership converted from a Steering Committee run by a Chairman to a Board of Trustees guided by a President and team of officers.

-Since incorporating, IAGR has attracted a record number of members and is today comprised of regulators from jurisdictions that include Europe, North America, Asia, Australia, New Zealand, South Africa, and the Caribbean.
-The association recently held its inaugural independent conference in Cape Town, South Africa which was attended by more than 180 regulators from more than 30 jurisdictions.
+Since incorporating, IAGR has attracted a record number of members and is today comprised of regulators from jurisdictions that include Europe, Asia & Oceania, Africa, North America, South America and the Caribbean.
+The association held its inaugural independent conference in Cape Town, South Africa (2011) followed by annual conferences in Singapore (2012), Oslo (2013), Philadelphia (2014), Lima (2015) and Sydney (2016).